 - The number of nursing homes reporting staff shortages increased to 47.1%, compared with the previous period’s 41.1%.
 The number of homes reporting that they had less than a week’s supply of PPE edged up to 39.7% from 39%.

-Wisconsin’s numbers are worse the most other states, stated Sam Wilson, AARP’s Wisconsin state director, and staffing and PPE shortages persist “despite interventions taken to date by public health officials and nursing home providers.”
+Wisconsin’s numbers are worse than most other states, stated Sam Wilson, AARP’s Wisconsin state director, and staffing and PPE shortages persist “despite interventions taken to date by public health officials and nursing home providers.”

 The LTSS Choices project from AARP’s policy arm is calling for a series of measures to address the COVID-19 pandemic in long-term care, including maintaining current emergency plans; bolstering state resources to address long-term care emergencies; strengthening regulations and penalties in the long-term care industry; providing adequate pay, sick leave and health insurance for long-term care staff; increasing telehealth access for residents, and redesigning long-term care facilities to provide more private rooms and bathrooms in order to improve infection control.